staticfloat/julia-debian/README.md

 julia-debian
 ============

-debian/ directory for nightly builds
+debian/ directory for Julia Debian builds.
+This directory simply repackages the official binaries from http://julialang.org and puts them into a format that launchpad will accept